• Skip to main content

 The health benefits of beef organs are vast.
 “Radioisotope labeling studies in animals have shown conclusively that, when eaten, organs and glands selectively travel to the corresponding organs and glands in high concentrations.
 This research, done at the University of Scotland in Edinburgh, lends credence to the ancient practice of eating animal organs to help ensure health in one’s corresponding organs…” – Dr. Ron Schmid, ND

 Basically, if your heart health was declining, you would eat beef heart.
 Liver in distress?
-Eat beef kidney!
+Eat beef liver!

 Essential Nutrients Found in Quality Beef Organs: